pshrmn/understanding-rollup/nodes.md

 #### Behaviors

-* hasEffects - return `false`
 * bind - bind identifier (if there is one), params, and body
+* hasEffects - return node's `included` value
 * initialiseChildren
   * for each param, initialize it and add as declaration to local scope
   * initialize the body, possibly replacing body's existing scope
-* initialiseScope - create a new scope
+* initialiseScope - create a new scope that is a lexical boundary

 ### Statement